| Title: | One-Dimensional Probability Distribution Support for the 'spatstat' Family |

 The default method expects a vector.
 It determines whether any entries

-of the vector x
+of the vector x are duplicated,

 and constructs a mapping of the indices of x